Hunza (princely state): History

+Relationship with China

-The Hunzai people maintained their relationship with China, recognizing China as their suzerain from around 1760 or 1761.
-The rulers of Hunza claimed a lineage, tracing their descent back to Alexander the Great.
+The Kanjuti people maintained their relationship with China, recognizing Qing Qianlong Emperor as their suzerain from around 1760 or 1761.
+Hunza paid an annual tribute of sixteen tola of gold-dust and received various subsidiaries from China in return including silk clothes, black tea, and porcelain ware.
 In their view, both they and the Emperor of China held the most pivotal leadership roles in the world.
-Historically, there were instances when the Kanjutis, the residents of Hunza, conducted raids on mountainous regions within the Karakoram and Kunlun Mountains, including areas like Xaidulla, where certain nomadic Kirghiz groups resided.
+Historically, there were instances when the Kanjutis conducted raids on mountainous regions within the Karakoram and Kunlun Mountains, including areas like Xaidulla, where certain nomadic Kirghiz groups resided.
 These raids sometimes resulted in the Kirghiz being taken as slaves and subsequently sold to the Chinese authorities.

 From 1847, the Mir of Hunza gave nominal allegiance to China.
-Mir Ghazanfur Khan helped China in the fight against the Uyghur separatist Afaqi Khoja revolts in Yarkand, after which China granted Hunza a jagir (land grant) in Yarkand and paid him a subsidy.
-In 1860, the Mir paid tribute to the Dogras after their conquest of Gilgit, and Hunza became a tributary to both Kashmir and China.
+Mir Ghazanfur Khan helped China in the war against the Uyghur separatist Afaqi Khoja revolts in Yarkand, after which China granted Mir a jagir (land grant) in Yarkand and paid him a subsidy.
+In 1860, the Mir paid tribute to the Dogras after their conquest of Gilgit, and Hunza became a tributary to both Jammu Kashmir and China.
 The last fully independent ruler, Mir Safdar Khan, who ruled from 1886, escaped to China after an invasion by the British.

 In the late 19th century Hunza became embroiled in the Great Game, the rivalry between Britain and Russia for control of the northern approaches to India.
-The British suspected Russian involvement "with the Rulers of the petty States on the northern boundary of Kashmir"; In 1888, the Russian captain Bronislav Grombchevsky visited Hunza, and the following year the British captain Francis Younghusband visited Hunza to express British displeasure at Kanjuti raids in the Raskam.
+The British suspected Russian involvement "with the Rulers of the petty States on the northern boundary of Kashmir"; In 1888, the Russian explorer Bronislav Grombchevsky reached Hunza, and the following year the British captain Francis Younghusband visited Hunza to express British displeasure at Kanjuti raids in the Raskam.
 Younghusband formed a low opinion of the ruler, Safdar Ali, describing him as "a cur at heart and unworthy of ruling so fine a race as the people of Hunza".
 In 1891, the British mounted the Hunza-Nagar Campaign and gained control of Hunza and the neighbouring valley of Nagar.
 The Mir, Safdar Khan, fled to China with his two brothers, Prince Muhammad Nafis Khan and Prince Muhammad Nazim Khan.

 Prince Muhammad Nafis Khan was the primary claimant of the Mir-ship of Hunza as the eldest son of Mir Ghazan Khan I. However, the British installed his younger brother Muhammad Nazim Khan as Mir in September 1892.
 Hunza became a princely state in a subsidiary alliance with British India, a status it retained until 1947.
 The Kuomintang Republic of China government engaged in secret negotiations with the Mir of Hunza over restoring the state's previous relationship with China, amidst the partitioning of British India, with the Hunza state independent from India and Pakistan.
 The Kuomintang also plotted to expand its influence into Kashmir, taking advantage of the weakness of the newly independent India.
-However, due to the war of 1947 in Kashmir, the Mir of Hunza changed his mind and acceded to Pakistan, after a coup against India in Gilgit.
+However, due to the war of 1947 in Kashmir, the Mir of Hunza changed his mind and acceded to Pakistan, after a coup against maharaja in Gilgit.